In part 2 of my series on Lincoln and slavery, we address the Emancipation Proclamation.

 Lincoln also knew that whatever he did to end slavery would come in for powerful court challenges, as people fought it, and that Supreme Court Chief Justice Taney would be more than eager to strike down a Lincoln law against slavery.
 Ever since Lincoln had suspended habeas corpus (which allows people to know what they are being arrested for, and guarantees them a speedy court trial by jury) during the war, Taney had hated Lincoln.
 Lincoln knew that Taney would be ready to attack any attempt to end slavery that Lincoln tried to push.

 His first plan was the Delaware Plan.
 Delaware was one of the four neutral Border states.
 Lincoln was fearful that a Union general would go into one of these Border states and start freeing enslaved people, enraging slaveholders and driving all of the Border states into the Confederacy.
 (If Maryland left the Union, Washington, DC itself would be located inside the Confederacy.)
 Before that could happen, Lincoln tried to get the neutral, slaveholding Border states to give up slavery in return for a cash compensation.
-He called representatives from those states to Washington to make them the offer, infuriating abolitionists who hated the idea of slaveholders getting a reward for giving up their enslaved people.
+He called representatives from those states to Washington to make them the offer, infuriating abolitionists who hated the idea of slaveholders getting a reward for ending slavery.

 If the Border states would give up slavery peacefully, it would destroy the Confederacy’s chances of getting them to leave the Union, and it would make it much easier for Lincoln to abolish slavery legally in the U.S., because then no state actually in the U.S. would be slaveholding.
 Then, if the Confederacy lost the war and had to come back into the Union, it would have to give up slavery because slavery would be illegal in the U.S.